alvgomezv/workflow-app/README.md

 ## Future Considerations

-- **Scalability**: The app is designed to be scalable, with a component-based architecture that allows for easy addition of new features.
 - **Landscape Mode**: The app is designed to be used primarily in portrait mode to provide a consistent user experience.
-- **iOS-Based Specific Design**: The app includes design elements and considerations specific to iOS to ensure a native look and feel on Apple devices.
+- **iOS-Based Specific Design**: The app includes design elements and considerations specific to Android, expanding to iOS would not take much.
-- **Longer text for shapes**: Implement support for longer text within shapes.
+- **Longer text names for shapes**: Implement support for longer text names within shapes, to make the workflow more usefull.
 - **More advanced function to paint visual workflows**: Enhance the path drawing functionality to allow for more visual pleassing workflows atomatically.
-- **Delete shapes with a form**: Add functionality to delete shapes using a form interface.
-- **Edit and delete shapes**: Provide the ability to edit shapes and change their types.
+- **Edit and delete shapes**: Provide the ability to edit shapes (change their type) and delete it.
 - **Algorithm to recognize correct workflows**: Implement an algorithm to validate and recognize correct workflows.
-- **Movable shapes**: Allow shapes to be moved around the canvas for better organization.
+- **Movable shapes**: Allow shapes to be moved around the canvas for a more flexible and customizable organization of workflows.
 - **Possibility to add edges between other nodes (change the actual node structure)**: Enable the addition of edges between nodes, allowing for more flexible workflow structures.
+- **Implement a backend API with a Database**: Adding backend and Database to save all the workflow data in the server/cloud.
+- **Create account/Login**: Be able to use more than one account in the same device.
+- **More and better testing**: Creating more unit tests for the components and adding E2E testing with Detox.

 --------------------------